 - Shop around and price-check

 Ask the funeral home for low-end, outdated, scratch & dent, or floor models for sale.
 Contact other local funeral homes and cemeteries and ask for their casket prices.
 Check online for options from large retailers like Amazon and WalMart, and consider smaller manufacturers on Etsy.
-Expect prices from about $600 at the absolute lowest, to many decent options at around $1200.

 - Consider making a casket